OGGM/oggm/docs/flowlines.rst

     probably its best attribute, and makes it very interesting for large-scale applications.
   - Computationally cheap and simple: less error prone.
-  - Simpler mass-balance, because no complexity with the tributaries.
+  - Simpler mass balance, because no complexity with the tributaries.
   - Arguably: better representation of the main glacier flow?

 - Cons: